 1. Single-Ply Membranes

-EPDM stands for ethylene propylene diene terpolymer (you can see why they abbreviate it!), and it’s more commonly known as rubber roofing.
+EPDM stands for ethylene propylene diene monomer (you can see why they abbreviate it!), and it’s more commonly known as rubber roofing.

 This type of roofing’s synthetic material is often one of the most cost-effective roofing options if it’s appropriate for the roof design.
-(It’s best for roofs with a no slope or a very low slope.)
+(It’s best for commercial flat roofs with a very low slope.)

-The downside to this style is its durability.
+The downside to this commercial roofing option is its durability.
 Temperatures may affect adhesives used to bond the seams, while debris or major storms (of various types — think hail) can puncture the material.
 While damages are fairly easy to repair, the water damage that can result from tears, cracks and holes may not be.

-The product is typically installed in a fully adhered or mechanically attached system, and since the seams are heat-welded (instead of using adhesives), TPO is less prone to seam leaks (HUGE advantage).
+The product is typically installed in a fully adhered or mechanically attached system, and since the seams are heat-welded (instead of using adhesives), TPO is less prone to seam leaks (a HUGE advantage).

-TPO reflects UV radiation, and is a great advantage for reducing utility costs in warmer climates.
+TPO roofing is UV resistant, so it’s a great advantage for reducing utility costs in warmer climates.
 It’s the fastest growing commercial roofing membrane on the market today, and increased its share of the commercial roofing market by 18% in just seven years.

 The downside to TPO?
-Some manufacturers make a better product than others (this means you should rely on the expertise of your commercial roofing contractor to understand the quality (or lack thereof) of each brand).
-It’s still relatively new, as well, with the first system installed in 1996.
+Some manufacturers make a higher-quality product than others.
+This means you should rely on the expertise of your commercial roofing contractor to understand the quality (or lack thereof) of each brand, as well as any warranties.
+It’s still a relatively new roof coating, as well, with the first system installed in 1996.

-PVC roofing is well-known for its durability and is comprised of two layers of PVC material with a polyester reinforcement layer added in the middle.
+PVC roofing is well-known for its durability and consists of two layers of PVC material with a polyester reinforcement layer added in the middle.
 Seams are heat welded, creating a permanent bond between each sheet, adding to the strength and walkability of this type of material.

 This particular material is highly resistant to environmental conditions and responds well to potential hazards like standing water, plant growth or dampness.

-Metal is common for low slope roof designs (think warehouses, manufacturing building, etc.), and the panels are obviously excellent water barriers (they’re metal, remember?).
-The individual panels themselves can hold the weight of a person, and when properly installed, metal roofing systems can last 50+ years.
+Metal (typically stainless steel) is common for low slope roof designs, such as warehouses and manufacturing buildings.
+The panels are obviously excellent water barriers (they’re metal, remember?).
+The individual panels themselves can withstand foot traffic, and when properly installed, metal roofing systems are long-lasting, having a lifespan of over fifty years.